 The collected was first screened for missing value and no missing value was detected.
 Because PLS-SEM is a non-parametric approach to structural equation, no assumption was tested.
 PLS-SEM was used to analyse the collected data using RStudio version 4.1.3 (R-Core Team, 2022) and seminr package version 2.2.1 (Ray, Dank, & Valdez, 2021).
-The interpretation of indirect effects in this study was based on Zhao, Lynch, and Chen (2010) guidelines which state if the indirect path is not significant and the direct path is significant but the direct path is not significant, it indicates full mediation.
-If both the direct path and indirect path are significant and the product of the direct path and the indirect path is positive it implies complementary partial mediation, however, if the product is negative, it indicates competitive partial mediation.
+The interpretation of indirect effects in this study was based on Zhao, Lynch, and Chen (2010) guidelines which state if the indirect path is not significant and the direct path is also not significant it indicates no mediation effect.
+However, if the indirect path is significant but the direct path are significant, it indicates full mediation.
+If both the direct path and indirect path are significant and the product of the direct path and the indirect path is not segative, it indicates competitive partial mediation.
 Heterotrait-Monotrait ratio of correlations (HTMT), a statistical technique used to assess discriminant validity was used to assess the construct validity of the scales while the internal consistence was assessed using rhoA.